-For the most part, these instruments are fed direct-in to the console from stereo outputs from their electronics.
+For the most part, these instruments are fed direct-in to the console from stereo outputs.
 There is one very famous exception, the Leslie loudspeaker that is invariably used with Hammond electronic organs.
 The Leslie is a two-way loudspeaker system with rotating elements that phase and frequency modulate the sound output.
-The traditional method of stereo micing the Leslie is shown in Figure 9.
+The traditional method of stereo micing the Leslie is shown in Figure 8.
 One or more microphones may be placed at the top of the Leslie enclosure to pick up high frequencies, and the other is placed close to the floor to pick up low frequencies.
-There is normally enough leakage between these two pickups to ensure good stereo.
+There is normally enough leakage between these two pickups to ensure a good stereo image.
 Any cardioid condenser will work here, and the distance from microphones to the enclosure may be as small as 10 cm (4 inches).
+Also, the D112E works well on the lower (bass) element.